bruised-ego-labs/Nancy/README.md

 *   **🧠 Vector Brain (ChromaDB & FastEmbed):** Handles semantic search.
 It finds text snippets that are conceptually similar to a user's query, even if the keywords don't match exactly.
 *   **🧠 Analytical Brain (DuckDB):** Handles structured metadata.
 It stores and retrieves concrete facts about data, such as filenames, file sizes, types, and creation dates.
-*   **🧠 Relational Brain (Neo4j):** Handles the knowledge graph.
-It stores and queries the *relationships* between data, people, and concepts, such as who `AUTHORED` a specific document.
+*   **🧠 Graph Brain (Neo4j):** Handles the project knowledge graph.
+It captures the complete project story including decisions, meetings, features, team collaborations, and project evolution - far beyond simple author attribution.
 *   **🧠 Linguistic Brain (Ollama/Gemma):** Handles intelligent query analysis and response synthesis using a local Gemma LLM for zero-cost, private AI operations.

 These four brains are orchestrated by an enhanced **Query Orchestrator** that intelligently combines their strengths to produce natural language responses with comprehensive fallback support (local LLM → cloud APIs → mock responses).